Back to Blog

 Step 1: Account Setup

-1. Download the app: Available on iOS and Android
+1. Download the app: It's available on both iOS and Android.

-4. Link bank account: Connect your checking or savings account
+4. Link your bank account: Connect your checking or savings to transfer funds.

 Step 2: Funding Your Account